rlabrecque/Steamworks.NET-Docs/steammanager.md

 `Packsize.Test()` ensures that Steamworks.NET is running under the correct platform, In Unity under normal operation this should never return false.

 `DllCheck.Test()` checks to make sure the Steamworks redistributable binaries are the correct version.
-This is particularily useful when you upgrade Steamworks.NET, Especially if you are not using the Steamworks.NET editor scripts.
+This is particularly useful when you upgrade Steamworks.NET, Especially if you are not using the Steamworks.NET editor scripts.
 Running Steamworks.NET with the wrong steam_api.dll will likely result in issues.
 (Currently only checks steam_api[64].dll)

 <pre><code>if (!Packsize.Test()) {
 	Debug.LogError("[Steamworks.NET] Packsize Test returned false, the wrong version of Steamworks.NET is being run in this platform.", this);